LukasBuecherl/CompBioLabsAndHW/Final_Project/README.md

 * Ring width (_mm_)
 * Date collected

 The data was collected in 2012 and 2013.
-Damaged trees or saplings were not samlped.
-The stem diameter at breast hight (1.3 _m_) and the annual radial increment over the last 20 years was measured.
-An average of 2.4 cores were collected per tree at a height of 30 _cm_.
+Damaged trees or saplings were not sampled.
+The stem diameter at breast height (1.3 _m_) and the annual radial increment over the last 20 years were measured.
+An average of 2.4 cores was collected per tree at a height of 30 _cm_.

 ### Type of data in this data set: